salvadorcoin/Salvadorcoin/README.md

 # Salvadorcoin
 Salvadorcoin is highly scalable, eco-friendly, blazingly fast crypto coin that is purposed to serve everyone.
-It is the only coin that is officially accepted by a country.
+It is named after El Salvador, the only country that has officially incorporated cryptocurrency.